ryanklee/LLM-Workflow-Director/docs/domain_model.md

 9. TestManager
    - Interacts with StateManager to track test-related state
    - Provides test results and coverage information to WorkflowDirector
-   - Coordinates with LLMManager for test case generation and analysis
+   - Coordinates with ClaudeManager for test case generation and analysis

 10. ConfigurationManager
     - Provides configuration information to all other components